DeeEmm/easyblog/README.md

 ## Usage

-To install the component download the zip file from the main page of the repository.
-Then upload the package file to your Joomla installation as normal.
+To install the component download the zip file from the main page of the repository or the releases section.
+Upload the package file to your Joomla installation as normal.
 Then follow the onscreen prompts to install.

 ## Contributing